Bikeman868/NPL/docs/SYNTAX.md

 Emitted messages are compared to the capture list associatd with the destination first, then the global capture list.

 The capture lists are effectively a map of message type and route.
-If the message type in the capture list matches the type of the emitted message, then the route from the capture list is merged with the route of the message.
+If the message type in the capture list matches the type of the emitted message, then the route from the capture list will be applied to the newly emitted message as follows:

+1. Whenever a process constructs a new message, the new message initially has copy of the route from the message that the process is processing, including any global or destination specific captures that are defined for that route.

+2. The route is ammended by routing statements within the message constructor.
+If these routing statements include a `clear` statement, this resets the route to empty, and removes any captures that are destination specific.
+Note that the `clear` statement will not delete global captures - more on this below.

+3. The route is ammended by applicable captures.
+These captures can also `clear` the route and define a new route for the newly constructed message.
+Destination specific captures are applied before global captures.

+The emitted message is now processed according to the resulting route.

 ### Global capture

-The global capture list is initialized with an entry that matches all message types, and routes the message back to the originator of the message that is being processed.
+The global capture list for a message is initialized with an entry that matches all message types, and routes the message back to the originator of the message that is being processed.
 This means that if you don't use any `capture` statements, then emitted messages will be routed to the process, or connection that emitted the original message.